 There is one important requirement: every MPI process must be able to read the

-foo.ctl input file or whatever your control file is called.
+foo.ctl input file or whatever your script file is called.
 On most systems, this is no problem, but if for some reason your MPI processes don't all have access to the local filesystem then you may need to make copies of your input file or something.
 This requirement also applies to HDF5 files used for input (i.e., via

 Different Forms of Parallelization

 Parallel Meep works by taking your simulation and dividing the cell among the MPI processes.
 This is the only way of parallelizing a single simulation and enables simulating very large problems.

 However, there is an alternative strategy for parallelization.
 If you have many smaller simulations that you want to run, say for many different values of some parameter, then you can just run these as separate jobs.
 Such parallelization is known as embarrassingly parallel because no communication is required.
 Additionally, Meep provides explicit support for this mode of operation even when using a single MPI job via the

 meep.divide_parallel_processes(N) routine which divides

 N-1) of the current group which can be used to decide which simulation to run.
 That is, you have one script, and the script only creates one

 Simulation object — depending on the value of

 n that it receives, it will create a different